 - So you are going to England tomorrow?

 So, we hope these ESL speaking tips with so in English conversation help you communicate better.
 Remember that using so in English is possible in many ways: to start or to close a topic, to check our understanding, or to pause and let the other person draw a conclusion.
+Learn more tips for improving your speaking in English.
 Happy studying!